 After the initial screening process, short-listed candidates may be asked to submit selected publications, educational certificates and transcripts of records.
 The application with attachments must be delivered in our electronic recruiting system "Jobbnorge".
 Foreign applicants are advised to attach an explanation of their University's grading system.
 Please note that all documents should be in English (or a Scandinavian language).

 In assessing the applications, special emphasis will be placed on the documented, academic qualifications, and the quality of the project as well as the candidate's motivation and personal suitability.
 Interviews with the best qualified candidates will be arranged.

-Candidates who have previously completed a Postdoctoral Research Fellow period funded by The Research Council of Norway will be evaluated for a three-year position as a Researcher (SKO 1109)
+Candidates who have previously completed a Postdoctoral Research Fellow period at UiO or funded by The Research Council of Norway will be evaluated for a three-year position as a Researcher (SKO 1109)

 - We can offer an exciting research environment with a multidisciplinary profile and large opportunities for academic development.